 I’ve cooked many a bird over the years, and here are my best tips for a perfect roasted chicken:

-Slow(ish) Roasting.
+- Slow(ish) Roasting.
 Roasting time really depends on the size of your bird.
-I always start the roasting process in a hot 450 oven, roast for 20 minutes, then reduce to the heat to 325 and continue roasting until the meat reaches 160 on an instant read thermometer.
-325 is a touch lower than most recipes and therefore it will take a bit longer to reach temp (90 minutes to 2 hours).
+I always start the roasting process in a hot 450°F oven, roast for 20 minutes, then reduce to the heat to 325°F and continue roasting until the meat reaches 160°F on an instant read thermometer.
+325°F is a touch lower than most recipes and therefore it will take a bit longer to reach temp (60-90 minutes, depending on size).
 I roast at a lower temperature for pastured chickens because their meat is just a little tougher than standard grocery store birds.
 This tenderizes the meat and keeps is moist and tasty.

 - 1-2 tbsp sea salt